Well, I actually have been up for more than today, but this seems more like today’s log.

 He clicked.
 “Starting skim.”

 There isn’t much to see, actually.
 Do’rex closed the shutters over the canopy before we entered the atmosphere so the only thing I could actually look at was on the external sensors.
 And even that didn’t show much.
-We simply dipped deep into the atmosphere with our scoops open, pulling in methane, hydrocarbons and anything else that had hydrogen in it.
-Our purification plant pulled out any deuterium or tritium that it could find and compressed the rest to use as reaction mass, mostly stored as water.
+We simply dropped deep into the atmosphere with our scoops open, pulling in methane, hydrocarbons and anything else that had hydrogen in it.
+Our purification plant pulled out any deuterium or tritium that it could find and compressed the rest to use as reaction mass and cooling, mostly stored as water.

 It took about an hour but eventually all of the tanks showed full.
 Do’rex pulled the ship back up and we were above the cloud layer again.